 In 1989, Rapid Prototyping was launched as an exciting new application of product development.
 Today, industries across the world are utilizing this powerful tool.
-Rafiq Noorani, professor of mechanical engineering and director of the mechanical engineering graduate program, embraced the technology early on.
+Rafiq Noorani, professor of mechanical engineering, embraced the technology early on.

 As a pioneering leader in Rapid Prototyping, commonly known as 3D Printing, Noorani has published two textbooks on the subject.
 With the help of six National Science Foundation grants and several industrial grants, he established a state-of-the-art rapid prototyping lab for Loyola Marymount University Frank R. Seaver College of Science and Engineering.
 He also teaches a host of mechanical engineering courses within the college, including Computer-Aided Design and Manufacturing, Robotics and Rapid Prototyping.